Adam-Bielski/CNN_face_attraction/README.md

 Each image has to undergo a preprocessing, which include:

+   1. "Pruning of images"
+         *Detecting a face
-   1. Detecting a face --> getting coordinates of the box around a face --> cutting off image to fit the 150% size of the box Although raw images are already faces, performance of the classifier will be higher if we cut off unnecessary stuff.
+         *Getting coordinates of the box around a face *Cutting off image to fit the 150% size of the box

+         Although raw images are already faces, performance of the classifier will be higher if we cut off unnecessary stuff.
 150% of the size of boxes ensures that hair/eyeglasses/facial hair will be included on an image.